 A California fitness trainer, whom I follow on Instagram, began offering free online classes a couple of times per week.
 She has now built a following for her online classes, and I signed up to take them a couple of times a week.
 They are short 30-45 minute workouts that focus on bodyweight workouts, which means you use your body to build and tone muscle.
 She also incorporates some HIIT workouts so that cardio is a part of the exercise routine.
 This is an easy way for any tired mom to incorporate that much-needed workout into her at-home routine!

 There are many free, online workout communities right now.
-Some require that you pay a monthly subscription, similar to if you were paying for a gym subscription.
+Some require that you pay a monthly subscription, similar to paying for a gym subscription.
 You can also find local classes from your local gyms, barre, and yoga studios.
 There are also online programs that offer accountability and mental health meetings in addition to a gym workout, offering a holistic approach to helping you maintain a healthy routine all week.
 Do a quick google search and sign up for one today!

 Hang in there, tired moms!

 Moms are tired.
 So tired.
 We are burnt out.
-We have the weight of the world on our shoulders now more than ever.
+We carry the weight of the world on our shoulders now more than ever.
 But there are these, and other, things you can do to incorporate more balance in your life.
 Things that are beyond self-care, although it is still nice to indulge in that, too!

 I’ve had a steep learning curve over these past two months in trying to regain some balance.
 I’ve had to lower my expectations of myself and others.
 I am asking for help in bold new ways.
 Community support and exercise have been moved to the top of my priority list.
-All of which has helped me to become a more energized—and ultimately happier and healthier—mother to my children and partner to my husband.
+All of these have helped me become a more energized—and ultimately happier and healthier—mother to my children and partner to my husband.

 You got this, Mama!